 Having a contract review checklist that you can refer to when you sign contracts may be helpful to you if you aren’t going to hire a lawyer for a contract review.

-Here’s what you should look for when reviewing a contract:
+Here’s what you should look for to review contract:

 - The terms of the agreement (open to negotiation)